Teen magazine: Critical reception

-Research shows that teen magazines are also having cultural impacts on its readers.
-Kelley Massoni, author of Modeling Work, considers teen magazines as a possible source for girl's perceptions about the work world, including their own career futures.
-The labor market in Seventeen-land is heavily skewed towards professional occupations, particularly in the entertainment industry.
-A close reading of the text reveals four primary messages about the world of work: entertainment careers are a viable and prestigious option, men are the norm as workers, men hold the power, and fashion modeling is the pinnacle of "women's work".

 The embarrassing stories column that is popular in most, if not all, teen magazines, is constructed not only to entertain the reader but also to offer behavioral guidance.
 The texts of these columns, titled, “Say Anything” in YM, “Trauma Rama” in Seventeen, and “Why Me?” in Teen, consist of a collection of embarrassing incidents in the magazine readers’ lives.
 Readers are encouraged to write to the magazine's editors with their own tales, which, if published, are rated by the magazine staff.
 These ratings imply an mutual empathy and personal interaction between the author of the story and the reader.
-When reading of a fellow teen's traumatic experience involving a leaking maxi-pad and a light-colored dress or the humiliation involved in passing loud gas during a silent chemistry test, it does seem as if no barriers exist between the personal and the publishable.
-These texts included in teen magazines are socially instructive.
-Clearly, teenaged girls caught “out of control” (making out with a partner, showing off to attract attention, applying makeup with a heavy or an uneducated hand) risk embarrassment and social alienation.
-The teenage reader, made aware of the risks of certain behaviors in certain scenarios can, by studying these columns, develops a certain understanding of societal rules.
+The teenage reader, made aware of the risks of certain behaviors in certain scenarios can, by study these columns, and develop an understanding of societal rules.